warp-contracts/warp-wasm-templates/assemblyscript/README.md

 import { Contract } from './imports/smartweave/contract';
 ```

+An example of how to access imports can be found here: [contract.ts](assembly/contract.ts#L26)

 ### Errors

 Instead of using SDK's `ContractError` we need to throw an `Error` object with a following message convention: